Giant oceanic manta ray: Pollution

-There is also the threat of microplastics in the diets of oceanic manta rays.
+The threat of microplastics also exists in the diets of oceanic manta rays.
 A 2019 study in Indonesia's Coral Triangle was performed to determine if the filter-feeding megafauna of the area were accidentally ingesting microplastics, which can be eaten by filter-feeders either directly (by ingesting layers of plastic polymers that float on the surface of the water in feeding areas) or indirectly (by eating plankton that previously ate microplastics).
 The results of the study provided ample evidence that filter feeders, such as oceanic manta rays, that lived in the area were regularly consuming microplastics.
-Though it was also proven via stool samples that some of the plastic simply passed through the digestive systems of manta rays, the discovery is a concern because microplastics create sinks for persistent organic pollutants like dichloro-diphenyl-trichloroethanes (DDTs) and polycyclic aromatic hydrocarbons (PAHs).
+Though it was also proven via stool samples that some of the plastic simply passed through the digestive systems of manta rays, the discovery is a concern because microplastics create sinks for persistent organic pollutants such as dichloro-diphenyl-trichloroethanes (DDTs) and polycyclic aromatic hydrocarbons.
 Manta rays that consume microplastics harboring these pollutants can suffer from a variety of health effects that range from short-term negative effects such as the reduction of bacteria in their guts, or long-term effects including pollutant-induced weakening of the population's reproductive fitness over future generations, which could negatively affect population levels of the rays in the future.

-M. birostris are also victims of bioaccumulation in certain regions.
-There has been at least one study that has shown how heavy metals such as As, Cd, and Hg can be introduced to the marine environment via pollution and can travel up the trophic chain.
-For example, there was a study in Ghana that involved the testing of tissue samples from six M. birostris carcasses; all of them showed evidence of high concentrations of As and Hg (about 0.155–2.321 μg/g and 0.001–0.006 μg/g respectively).
-While the sample size was not the most ideal, it is a first step towards further understanding the true amount of bioaccumulation that M. birostris undergoes due to human pollution.
-These high levels of metals can cause harm to the people who consume M. birostris, and could also cause health problems for the M. birostris species itself.
-More studies need to be done in order to further confirm the negative health effects of bioaccumulation on M. birostris.
+M. birostris rays are also victims of bioaccumulation in certain regions.
+At least one study has shown how heavy metals such as arsenic, cadmium, and mercury can be introduced to the marine environment by pollution and can travel up the trophic chain.
+For example, a study in Ghana involving the testing of tissue samples from six M. birostris carcasses showed evidence of high concentrations of arsenic and mercury (about 0.155–2.321 μg/g and 0.001–0.006 μg/g, respectively).
+While the sample size was low, it is a first step towards further understanding the true amount of bioaccumulation that M. birostris undergoes due to human pollution.
+These high levels of metals can cause harm to the people who consume M. birostris and could also cause health problems for the M. birostris species itself.

-Climate change combined with rising temperatures, are projected to cause a 10% decrease in the global population of phytoplankton with a potential 50% decrease in tropical areas.
-With these reductions could come a decrease in M. birostris populations.